SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/tracking/tracking.md

 4. ``PlayerItemTracker/updateProperties(with:)`` is called when player properties change.
 Be careful that properties can change often and that your implementation should be as efficient as possible.
 5. ``PlayerItemTracker/disable()`` is called when the player item stops being the current one.
 Your implementation should cleanup resources acquired in ``PlayerItemTracker/enable(for:)``.
 6. Since item trackers are required to be classes you can use `deinit` to perform any necessary final cleanup when the tracker and its item are discarded.

-> Important: The tracker associated with an item is reused when the same item is played again.
-If the tracker stores any state, ensure that the state is properly initialized or cleaned up when the tracker is enabled or disabled.

 > Warning: Some 3rd party trackers might require low-level access to the `AVPlayer` instance, which can be obtained with ``Player/systemPlayer``.
 >